-- 146. The applicant proposes that any equipment used with the GMOs would be cleaned as soon as practicable and before use for any other purpose, to avoid movement of viable plant material together with equipment.
+147. The applicant proposes that any equipment used with the GMOs would be cleaned as soon as practicable and before use for any other purpose, to avoid movement of viable plant material together with equipment.
 The applicant would contain the GM seeds during transport and storage in accordance with the Regulator's Guidelines for the Transport, Storage and Disposal of GMOs.
-The draft licence also includes a condition that the GM canola must be harvested separately from other crops, to avoid inadvertent seed mixing.
-These measures would minimise human-mediated dispersal of GM seeds (Risk scenario 2). - 147.
-The applicant proposes to not locate trial sites in flood-prone areas in order to minimise the chance of viable plant material being washed away from the sites.
-This has been included as a condition in the draft licence.
-The draft licence also requires the trial sites to be located at least 50 m away from waterways as a standard licence condition for canola licences and that any extreme weather events must be reported to the Regulator.
-These measures would minimise dispersal of GM seeds by flooding (Risk scenario 2). - 148.
-GM canola seeds could be dispersed short distances from the trial sites during sowing, windrowing or harvest activities; by pod shattering, by seed-hoarding behaviours of animals such as ants or rodents; or by strong winds or runoff after heavy rain.
+The licence also includes a condition that the GM canola must be harvested separately from other crops, to avoid inadvertent seed mixing.
+These measures would minimise human-mediated dispersal of GM seeds (Risk scenario 2).

+148. The applicant proposes to not locate trial sites in flood-prone areas in order to minimise the chance of viable plant material being washed away from the sites.
+This has been included as a condition in the licence.
+The licence also requires the trial sites to be located at least 50 m away from waterways as a standard licence condition for canola licences and that any extreme weather events must be reported to the Regulator.
+These measures would minimise dispersal of GM seeds by flooding (Risk scenario 2).

+149. GM canola seeds could be dispersed short distances from the trial sites during sowing, windrowing or harvest activities; by pod shattering, by seed-hoarding behaviours of animals such as ants or rodents; or by strong winds or runoff after heavy rain.
 As described in Section 3.1.3, the planting areas would be surrounded by monitoring zones that are inspected while the GMOs are growing, so any volunteers growing from dispersed GM seeds during this period would be detected and destroyed.
-Specific conditions to minimise dispersal of GM plant material from windrowed plants by wind or rain have also been included in the draft licence.
+Specific conditions to minimise dispersal of GM plant material from windrowed plants by wind or rain have also been included in the licence.
 The applicant also proposes to inspect the monitoring zones after harvest to destroy any volunteers growing from dispersed GM seeds.
-As the short-distance seed dispersal mechanisms listed above are unlikely to transport seeds further than 10 m from the trial sites, the draft licence only requires post-harvest inspections of the innermost 10 m of the monitoring zone. - 149.
-The draft licence includes additional conditions to manage short-distance dispersal of GM seeds.
+As the short-distance seed dispersal mechanisms listed above are unlikely to transport seeds further than 10 m from the trial sites, the licence only requires postharvest inspections of the innermost 10 m of the monitoring zone.

+150. The licence includes additional conditions to manage short-distance dispersal of GM seeds.
 These include requiring the trial site to be cleaned within 14 days after harvest by a method that removes GM seeds from the soil surface, and requiring post-harvest inspections of any area used to clean equipment or any other area where GMOs are known to have dispersed.
 This combination of controls would minimise short-distance dispersal of GM seeds leading to establishment of volunteer populations outside the trial sites (Risk scenario 2).

-3.1.5 Consideration of proposed controls regarding persistence of the GMOs
+3.1.5 Consideration of proposed controls regarding persistence of the GMOs manner that destroys any surviving GMOs, and destroying any harvested GM seed that is not required for experimentation or future planting.